-As of 2018, Austin Career Institute conducts a review of the effectiveness of our Drug and Alcohol Program, as outlined above every two years.
+In September of 2018, Austin Career Institute conducted a review of the effectiveness of our Drug and Alcohol Program, as outlined above.
 The CEO and the President (DAAPP review team) met to discuss the policy and any occurrences of drugs on campus or instances in which the policy was violated.
 The results of our review showed that the presence of drugs and alcohol (or their after-effects) at our campuses isn't measurable, and the use of drugs is not impacting our school environments.
+Starting 2019 Director of Student Services will join DAAPP review team.

 On a biennial basis, during the fall, the DAAPP review team performs a review of the effectiveness of our drug and alcohol prevention policy.
-This review is conducted with support from the school Directors, as needed.
+This review is conducted with support from the School Directors, as needed.
 To determine if the drug and alcohol prevention policy is meeting its objectives, the below methods are used: